open-spaced-repetition/fsrs-vs-sm15/README.md

 - The first interval in SuperMemo is the duration between creating the card and the first review.
 In Anki, the first interval is the duration between the first review and the second review.
 So I removed the first record of each card in SM-18 data.
 - There are six grades in SuperMemo, but only four grades in Anki.
 So I merged 0, 1 and 2 in SuperMemo to 1 in Anki, and mapped 3, 4, and 5 in SuperMemo to 2, 3, and 4 in Anki.
 - I use the expFI recorded in data as the prediction of SM-18.
 The probabilty of recall from SM-18 is calculated by `1 - expFI/100`.
-- To ensure FSRS has the same information as SM-18, I implement online learning version of FSRS.
+- To ensure FSRS has the same information as SM-18, I implement an [online learning](https://en.wikipedia.org/wiki/Online_machine_learning) version of FSRS.
 In FSRS online, each repetition is only used once.
 The repetitions are sorted by the review date ascending.
 Then FSRS will make prediction one by one and update the model after each prediction.
 So FSRS online has zero knowledge of the future reviews as SM-18 does.
 - The results are based on the data from a small group of people.
 It may be different from the result of other SM-18 users.

 ## Contributors